stevo9061/ProjectWebCrawler/README.md

 # A3 - Web Crawler

 # General Information
-This project is from Stefan Bittgen:
+This project is from Stefan Bittgen

-- Stefan Bittgen

 # Development process